luerhard/chapter_regression_and_artifical/main.md

 This is often not the case for samples from digital data, e.g., when it comes to all data gathered on social networks (of which dependency is an inherent property).

 Another important challenge for [!ts] analysing digital data relates to the ubiquity of _linear_ models [@abbott:TranscendingGeneralLinear.1988].
-But what if relationships are non-linear?\todo[author=JS]{as it’s currently presented, many would disagree.
-See comment in markdown}
+But what if relationships are non-linear?<!--\todo[author=JS]{as it’s currently presented, many would disagree.
+See comment in markdown.
+LE: Wenn Änderung ok, gerne löschen}-->
 <!--
 I really love this point!
 However, as it’s currently presented, many would disagree.
 Indeed, TS provides ample tools for the analysis of non-linear relationships.
 For instance, you have “non-linear models” such as log-linear regression models (e.g. taking the log of income), logistic regression (modelling the non-linear relationship between predictors and a probability), or Poisson models (modelling non-linear relationships between predictors and count outcomes).
 Furthermore, you can model non-linear functional forms such as Age and Age2 (on the predictor side).